Man involved in Dowagiac murder sentenced to 26-50 years in prison - Leader Publications

 Both men had faced a mandatory sentence of life in prison without parole if they had been convicted of first-degree murder.

-Friday, Cass County Prosecutor Victor Fitz said Penar did no heed the age-old teachings of all religions to not do bad actions if enticed by others to do bad stuff. “
+Friday, Cass County Prosecutor Victor Fitz said Penar did not heed the age-old teachings of all religions to not do bad actions if enticed by others to do bad things.

 “This defendant didn’t heed those words, he even acknowledged that he should have walked away,” he added.
 “But he didn’t and because of that we have a dead person.
 It was a violent, highly unnecessary death.”